Sleep Apnea Symptoms: How to Recognize the Signs Early

 a) Loud Snoring

 Loud and persistent snoring is one of the hallmark symptoms of sleep apnea, particularly for those with obstructive sleep apnea (OSA).
 Snoring occurs when the soft tissues in the throat vibrate as air struggles to pass through a partially blocked airway.
-It’s not uncommon for a partner or family member to notice this symptom before you do.
+It’s common for a partner or family member to notice this symptom before you do.

 b) Gasping or Choking During Sleep